datacamp-content-public/courses-model-specification-in-regression-analysis/chapter1.md

 English Learners.

 `@instructions`
+1) Load the AER package.
-1) Load the dataset CASchools.
+2) Load the dataset CASchools.
-2) Add a variable stratio to the dataset CASchools defined as students/teachers.
+3) Add a variable stratio to the dataset CASchools defined as students/teachers.
-3) Add a variable score to the dataset CASchools defined as the average of math and read.
+4) Add a variable score to the dataset CASchools defined as the average of math and read.

 `@hint`